Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

 When the core is modeled with a more realistic shape, a truncated octahedra, fcc and bcc are still the only equilibrium phases at low solvent fraction $\Phi_{sv} \lesssim 0.1$, but the bct phase becomes stable for larger solvent volume fractions, as illustrated in Fig.~\ref{fig:molt}.
 These calculations establish that bct is an intermediate during solvent evaporation and not an equilibrium phase in the dry limit, as discussed in SubSect.~\ref{SubSect:HS:Experiments}.
 Ref.~\cite{Weidman2016} has experimentally shown the presence of bct intermediates.
 These examples illustrate the power of MOLT, not just to describe equilibrium, but to characterize intermediates during solvent evaporation, a topic that I elaborate on further in Sect.~\ref{Sect:Dynamics}.

-An exciting new development is the generalization of MOLT in the grand canonical ensemble, enabling the solvent vapor pressure to be monitored as an external parameter, much like an experiment.
-In this way, voids are dynamically generated if they minimize the free energy and the dry limit can be rigorously reached.
-Predictions for BNSL should become available in the very near future.
+An exciting new development is the generalization of MOLT in the grand canonical ensemble, enabling the solvent vapor pressure to be monitored as an external parameter, much like an experiment. \resp{The new theory, dubbed MOLT-CF, allows to verify the incompressibility condition Eq.~\ref{Eq:incompress:sc}, compute free energies in the dry limit and monitor intermediates during solvent evaporation, very much as in a real experiment.
+It does provide therefore a completely general model to establish what superlattices are equilibrium states.}